s3xysteak/fnclip/README.md

 ### change target path

 Add a function to `packages/other/fnclip/pipe.ts`.
+For comparison, your package.json maybe in `packages/other/package.json`

 Add or update index like above.